-From the Sinagua culture who bulit this pueblo centuries ago, to the out of work miners who helped excavate in the 1930s, to the folks who still hold the site sacred today, Tuzigoot is about people.
+From the Sinagua culture who built this pueblo centuries ago, to the out of work miners who helped excavate in the 1930's, to the folks who still hold the site sacred today, Tuzigoot is about people.

 A few interesting people facts:

-- Women, like those in the photo above, were employeed by the CWA.
+Women, like those in the photo above, were employed by the CWA.
 They didn't get to work in the field with the men excavating, but they had the task of putting thousands of pottery sherds back together like fragile puzzle pieces.